y-scope/clp/tools/packager/README.md

-# CLP Packaging
+# Packager

-This repository contains scripts that automatically download CLP's source, compile it, and generate a runnable package.
+Packager is a tool for generating a runnable CLP package by automatically downloading CLP's source, compiling, and bundling it.

 ## Requirements

-* An OS capable of running a Linux-based docker
 * 10GB of disk space
 * At least 2GB of RAM
 * An active internet connection